aatrisgn/TGC.Framework/src/AzureTableStorage/TGC.AzureTableStorage/README.md

 		public string Bar { get; set; }
 	}

-Once your DTO is defined, you will need to register a service for it.
-That is simply done the on your IServiceProvider as well with the following method:

-	builder.Services.AddStorageRepository<FooBarItem>();

-Now, you can simply use the interface IAzureTableStorageRepository with any of your registered DTOs and your IServiceProvider takes care of the rest:
+Now, you can simply use the interface IAzureTableStorageRepository with any of your registered DTOs.
+The repositories are defined as unbound generics, meaning you can easily inject it with any type which inherits from ITableEntity (via AzureTableItem).
+Your IServiceProvider takes care of the rest:

 	namespace Your.Namespace;